adolincauthon/CS441-AI/bug-rush/README.md

 I iterated through the file and added each character where it needed to be.
 I then checked if the instance provide was already solved, and if not added all of the valid next moves into an array.
 I continued this until I found a solution.
 I kept a list that was the hash of the current instances map represented as a string.

-into a hash of the instance's 1d array represented as a tuple to improve performance.
-TThis worked fine, but took a while to solve some of the larger instances, and took too long to finish the unsat problem.
+This worked fine, but took a while to solve some of the larger instances, and took too long to finish the unsat problem.
 To increase performance I implemented a minqueue using OOTB python libraries, changed the 2d array into a 1d array, and changes the hash into a hash of the instance's 1d array represented as a tuple to improve performance.
 These changes brought all of the puzzles to under 5 seconds.
 The unsat problem did take 5.1 seconds one time but only once.